-- Stipends for these activities is a separate and in addition to an individual's annual salary. - Both Exempt and non-exempt employees are eligible to receive a stipend for some duties, such as coaching, after school enrichment programs, tutoring and other special projects as assigned by Administration. - Stipends are based on the time, expense and responsibility required to fulfill the duties.
-These volunteer situations are on an "as needed" basis throughout the year. - Stipends are nominal and not intended to be based on the employee's salary due to duties of the volunteer position being dissimilar from any employees' position at HCPA. - Approved stipends will be paid out at the end of the fiscal year
+- Contract and stipends for these activities are separate and in addition to an individual's annual salary. - Both Exempt and non-exempt employees are eligible to receive a stipend for some duties, such as coaching, committees, after school enrichment programs, tutoring and other special projects as assigned by Administration. - Stipends are based on the time, expense and responsibility required to fulfill the duties.
+These volunteer situations are on an "as needed" basis throughout the year. - Stipends are nominal and not intended to be based on the employee's salary due to duties of the volunteer position being dissimilar from any employees' position at HCPA. - Approved stipends will be paid out at the end of the fiscal year - Stipends will be prorated based on days worked should the contract be terminated or upon receipt of resignation form contract.